Auro-jyoti/MERN-STACK/README.md

 Using forEach you can not return anything.

+If you try to return anything using forEach you will get undefined, which tells that forEach can not return any value.

 To Overcome that problem we have something called as mapping.

 Using mapping one can return anything.

+one more difference is that we can not do chaining using forEach where as we can use map, filter etc to achieve chaining.

 ## Points to Remember :